Categories: Blog

 Not overwhelm them with information.
 Not dazzle them with design.
 Help them decide.

-• A compelling headline focused on transformation
+• Write a compelling headline focused on transformation, not logistics

-• Clear pricing with visible deadlines
+• Display clear pricing with visible deadlines

-• Testimonials with photos of real people
+• Include testimonials with photos of real people

 According to The Flow Ops Journal, average website conversion rates for retreats range from 1.4% to 4.6%.